nlsynth/karuta/docs/reference.rst

 * --run

-  * Runs every runnable threads in the source file.
+  * Runs every runnable processes in the source file.
   * Calls run() at the end of execution.

 * --timeout